 The most significant benefit of having your own website is the potential to increase revenue.

-When your hotel has its own website, you can encourage and receive direct reservations.
+When your hotel has its own website, you can encourage direct reservations.
 That means less commission, which can range from 10 to 30% per booking, paid out to booking platforms.
-And at the end of the day what matters most is your bottom line.
+And that improves your bottom line.

-- Supplement your website with a presence on social media.
-Use those platforms as a means to inspire with stunning photos of your property and to interact with Millenials.
+- Don’t rely on just one or the other: supplement your website with a presence on social media.
+Use those platforms to inspire with stunning photos of your property and to interact with Millennials.

 - Help your international audience gain awareness of your existence by listing with OTAs.
-But don’t miss out on direct bookings and the revenue that comes with it by relying solely on them.
+But don’t miss out on direct bookings and the higher revenues that come with it by relying solely on them.

 - Don’t leave it up to the OTAs and their descriptions to craft your identity and tell your story.
 Take control of how you present your brand.

-- Use your website as a stepping stone to building a relationship—and fostering loyalty—with your guests.
+- Use your website to build relationships—and foster loyalty—with your guests.